dxj500/multi_class_project/lib/big_diary.md

 2. Design the Class System
 Consider diagramming out the classes and their relationships.
 Take care to focus on the details you see as important, not everything.
 The diagram below uses asciiflow.com but you could also use excalidraw.com, draw.io, or miro.com

-need a diary (list)
-need to add to the diary
-need to list all diary entries check how long to read a diary entry based on spare time todo list add to list phone list add to list need to view all phone numbers

             ┌─────────────────────┐            ┌─────────────────────┐